KexterPL/DBM/README.md

 - **Delete Member Data** Delete specific member data or leave it blank to delete all member data
 - **Delete Server Data** Delete specific server data or leave it blank to delete all server data
 - **Base Convert** Convert range from base-2 to base-36
+- **Canvas Edit Image Border** Edit the image border with circle and rounded corner feature

 ## Raw Data Function
 - **curse_word_detect_event** This event will detect all message send by all of member and then detect if include in the `curse list`